ArminZ/ANR_Scoring_And_Visualisation/README.md

 * Map preview: transparency value can be saved; replaced Trackbar control with numericUpDown
 * Start List calculation & re-calculation implemented
 * Legacy calculator (WGS84-CH1903) moved to Tools
+* Parcour pdf export also in scale 1:250:000

 **Updated documentation**
 * Documentation about map conversion and map import